vitrion/sipt/README.md

 2. Install Spark and Hadoop according to the developer's webpage:
       - Apache Spark (https://spark.apache.org/docs/latest/) and
       - Apache Hadoop (http://hadoop.apache.org/docs/r3.0.3/hadoop-project-dist/hadoop-common/SingleCluster.html)
-3. Assuming that both Spark and Hadoop are installed properly, download and unzip SIPT.
-You will be able to examine the output directory, where you will find:
+3. Assuming that both Spark and Hadoop are installed properly, download and unzip the "sipt_v1.0.zip".
+You will be able to examine the output directory `~/Downloads/sipt_v1.0/`, where you will find:
       - The directory "./ImageSet" with some sample images,
-      - The JAR file "sipt_2.11-1.0.jar" that represents the SIPT toolkit and
+      - The JAR file "sipt_2.11-1.0.jar" that represents the SIPT toolkit,
+      - The file "SampleCode.scala" and
-      - The file "SampleCode.scala."
+      - The file "build.sbt"
 4. Open IntelliJ IDEA.
 5. Create a new Scala SBT Project providind the following information:
       - Name: SampleCode